labkode/wlcg-tpc/README.md

-# PROPOSAL TO ENHANCE DATA INTEGRITY THE HTTP TPC WLCG SPEC
+# DATA INTEGRITY IN WLCG TPC

 WLCG TPC is a specification created by the WLCG Data Transfers working group to optimize data movements across network hosts without having to use a middleware